Anniepoo/swiplchrtut/basics.md

 We add foo.
 We find the above rule and add **bar only**.
 We added a constraint, so we **look for a rule match**.
 Now we add baz.
 We added a constraint, so we **look for a rule match**.

+When CHR is 'just sitting there' no constraint is active.
+When we call a chr_constraint from Prolog, it is added and made the _active_ constraint.
+If the rule causes other rules to be added, in turn they will be the _active_ constraint.
+Only rules that contain the active constraint are checked.

+This makes the store more _stable_.
+You needn't worry about some unrelated action firing a rule.

 [Exercise]
 .Exercise - Does this terminate?